70% of New CEOs Fail

 Every engagement starts the same way.

 It starts with a conversation.
-We discuss where you are, what you are stepping into, and what support would actually make a difference.
+We discuss where you are, where you need to be, and what needs to be done differently in order to get there.
 Everything else follows from that.